 You know the drill: Grandpa asks your child to help set the table and she shoots back a reply so scathing that it could light a yule log.
 Where did that come from?
-Resist the urge to giggle or ask "Where did you learn to talk like that?" and face the issue head-on.
+Resist the urge to giggle or ask, "Where did you learn to talk like that?" and face the issue head-on.
 Parenting author Tara Kennedy-Kline suggests a straightforward approach.
-"In cases of a child being downright rude (like closing a door in someone's face or talking down to someone in a demeaning or belligerent way) I coach parents to stop whatever they are doing and tell the child, 'That was not acceptable behavior and I'm not willing to let you treat/talk to people that way.
-We are going to try that again so you can show me you know how to be a good friend/helper/neighbor.'"
+In cases of a child being downright rude, stop whatever you're doing and tell your child, "That was not acceptable behavior and I'm not willing to let you treat people that way.
+We are going to try that again so you can show me you know how to be a good friend."

 The Food Critic

 You know your kid is as picky as it gets, but whining about Aunt May's creamed spinach is not acceptable—at least not at the dinner table.
 Before you make your holiday rounds, institute the rule of the "courtesy bite" with your little food snob.
 When she's offered food, she needs to take one courtesy bite and she can pass politely afterward.
 And, if she makes faces at the table, she can have a time-out until she's ready to try again.